georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 ## Features

-- **Extensible** in terms of data sources (multi-client), data nature (macroeconomic, financial etc.) and performance metrics
+- **Extensible** in terms of data sources (multi-client), data nature (macroeconomic, financial etc.) and performance metrics (e.g. ROI or MCAP etc.)
-- **Database agnostic** by leveraging SQLModel, an SQLAlchemy based ORM for Python and by abstracting functionalities of search engines (e.g. meilisearch, elastic search etc.)
+- **Database agnostic** by leveraging SQLModel, an `SQLAlchemy` based ORM for Python and by abstracting functionalities of search engines (e.g. `meilisearch`, `elasticsearch` etc.)
-- **Fast and portable** by employing the asynchronous capabilities of modern Python frameworks (e.g. using FastAPI for routing and Celery for parallel execution) for efficiently distributing both I/O and CPU-bound intensive workloads
+- **Fast and portable** by employing the asynchronous capabilities of modern Python frameworks (e.g. using FastAPI for routing and `celery` for parallel execution) for efficiently distributing both I/O and CPU-bound intensive workloads

 ---